SoultatosStefanos/archv/README.md

 The ARCHV_RESOURCE_GROUP CMake variable is the resource group name used by Archv in order for Ogre to locate its assets. (see Configuration Files section at: https://ogrecave.github.io/ogre/api/1.12/setup.html).

+> **_NOTE:_**  If any of the Archv config file paths have not been specified, they will be defaulted to the respective seperate file paths under:
+'data/config'.

+> **_NOTE:_**  If the Archv resource group name has not been manually specified, it will be defaulted to: 'Archv'.

 ### Notes